 Additionally, the city is surrounded by gambling-friendly states with numerous casinos within driving distance.
-As it stands right now, the legal forms of gambling actually located within the District of Columbia are the local lottery, daily fantasy sports (DFS) and sports betting.
+As it stands right now, the legal forms of gambling located within the District of Columbia are the local lottery, daily fantasy sports (DFS), and sports betting.

 Legal Washington DC Betting Sites

-Online poker sites and casinos are restricted and currently there are no indications lawmakers are planning to change that.
-Online horse racing betting is also restricted, but Maryland and Virginia both allow horse racing betting and Laurel Park is just a short drive away.
+Online poker sites and casinos are restricted, and currently, there are no indications lawmakers are planning to change that.
+Online horse racing betting is also prohibited, but Maryland and Virginia both allow horse racing betting, and Laurel Park is just a short drive away.

 Legal Washington DC Sports Betting

 Washington DC sports betting law permits sportsbooks in four of the city’s major stadiums, sportsbooks at authorized retailers not located within two blocks of a stadium, and through a mobile betting app managed by the DC Lottery.

 - Sportsbooks at stadiums: Capital One Arena, Audi Field, Nationals Park, and the St. Elizabeth’s East Entertainment & Sports Arena may each apply for a Class A license to operate a retail sportsbook.

 - Retail sportsbooks elsewhere: Bars, restaurants, and certain other establishments not located within two blocks of a stadium may apply for Class B licenses to offer in-person sports betting.

 - Mobile betting apps: The DC Lottery holds a monopoly over citywide mobile sports betting.
 The DC Lottery sports betting app and website (GambetDC) is the only legal provider of citywide online betting.
 Each of the four stadiums detailed above may also offer mobile wagering, but only for customers who are physically located on-premises.